tsloughter/grpcbox/README.md

 Very much still alpha quality.

-Implementing a Service
+Implementing a Service Server
 ----

+The quickest way to play around is with the test service and client that is used by `grpcbox`.
+Simply pull up a shell with, `rebar3 as test shell` and `grpcbox:start_server()` will start the route guide service on port 8080 and you'll have the client, `routeguide_route_guide_client`, in the path.

-The easiest way to get started is using the plugin, [grpcbox_plugin](https://github.com/tsloughter/grpcbox_plugin):
+The easiest way to get started on your own project is using the plugin, [grpcbox_plugin](https://github.com/tsloughter/grpcbox_plugin):

 ```erlang
 {deps, [grpcbox]}.